tlindner/coco_key_test/ReadMe.md

 This is three programs that run on your color computer to test the keyboard.

-From the provided disk image, type `RUN KT` to run the program chooser.
+From the provided disk image, type `RUN "KT` to run the program chooser.

 ## Forward

-This program rolls output bits thru the B port of PIA 0 looking for pressed key by reading the A port and looking for low bits.
+This program rolls output bits thru the B port of PIA 0 looking for a pressed key by reading the A port and looking for low bits.
 If a key is detected it's symbol is reversed.
 Joystick buttons are also ckecked.

 ## Backward